Aspose/releases.aspose.com/content/en/cells/cpp/release-notes/2026/aspose-cells-for-cpp-26-3-release-notes.md

 ### **Adds two methods in HtmlLoadOptions class.**

-Specifies how <p> elements are rendered when loading HTML.
+Specifies how &lt;p&gt; elements are rendered when loading HTML.

 {{% alert color="primary" %}}